mathmaster13/wakalito-android/README.md

 - Keyboard may not display correctly on particularly wide/narrow screens.
 - `delete_fallback()` is unimplemented.
 - Unicode and the delete key do not play nicely, especially with surrogate pairs.
-- The box displaying the sequence you are currently typing is transparent.

 ## Unimplemented Features